-The process for handling the Grade Appeal after it reaches the Dean's Office is as follows:
+The process for handling the Grade Appeal after it reaches the Office of Academic Affairs is as follows:

-- 1. The student meets with the Dean of the Faculty or a designee.
-The policy and procedure for Grade Appeals are reviewed. - 2.
-If the student decides to pursue the Grade Appeal, they must submit a statement in writing with any supporting materials believed to be relevant. - 3.
-The student's statement and any supporting materials are then copied and sent to the instructor who also submits a statement in writing and supplies any relevant materials, e.g., syllabus, class attendance, grades. - 4.
-The instructor's statement and materials are then copied and sent to the student for one last written response. - 5.
-Upon the conclusion of these steps, the Dean of the Faculty or designee reviews the various reports and documentation.
-After making their decision, the Dean of the Faculty or designee will send a written decision to the student, with a copy of this communique sent to the instructor.
+- 1. The student meets with the Associate Provost or their designee.
+The policy and procedures for Grade Appeals are reviewed. - 2.
+If the student decides to pursue the Grade Appeal, they must submit a statement in writing with any relevant supporting materials. - 3.
+The student's statement and any supporting materials are then copied and sent to the instructor who also submits a statement in writing and supplies any relevant materials, (e.g., syllabus, class attendance, grades). - 4.
+The instructor's statement and materials are made available to the student for review.
+The student then has an opportunity to provide a final written response. - 5.
+Upon the conclusion of these steps, the Associate Provost or their designee reviews the various reports and documentation and renders a decision.
+The decision is provided in writing to the student, with a copy sent to the instructor. - 6.
+Students who wish to appeal the decision of the Associate Provost, must submit a notice of appeal, in writing, to the Provost along with documentation supporting their claim that the grade issued was done so in an arbitrary, capricious, or discriminatory manner. - 7.
+Following a review of all documentation from the student, faculty, and Associate Provost, the Provost will render a final decision and notify the student and the faculty member in writing.
+All decisions by the Provost are final.